 6. Can Your Agency Afford the Opportunity Cost of Building a Marketing Reporting Solution?

-This six question framework is a great way to start getting you and your team thinking more critically about the build vs. buy debate.
+This six question framework is a great way to get your team thinking more critically about the build vs. buy debate.
 If you answered ‘No’ to one or more of the questions above, you should probably reconsider whether building is really the best option when it comes to your agency’s reporting solution.

 The Reality of Managing Data Integrations